HL7/fhir-specialty-rx/input/pages/request-queries.md

 The Specialty Rx data request specifies the desired patient information in the payload element of a CommunicationRequest resource.

-The process utilizes the *cdex-payload-query-string* extension (defined in the Da Vinci Clinical Data Exchange (CDex) Implementation Guide) to specify each query using standard FHIR search parameters.
+The process utilizes the *specialty-rx-payload-query-string* extension to specify each query using standard FHIR search parameters.
 The query string is conveyed in the extension's valueString element.

 **Example:** Excerpt from CommunicationRequest